14nikolov/hibernate-tutorial-6-many-to-many/README.md

 ---I. Project Purpose -----------------------------------------------------------------------------------

-	- The project is based on Section 24 from the Udemy course Spring & Hibernate for Beginners (includes Spring Boot) by Chad Darby
+	- The project is based on Section 27 from the Udemy course Spring & Hibernate for Beginners (includes Spring Boot) by Chad Darby

 	- In this section we learn about:
-	- @OneToMany mapping
-	- @ManyToOne mapping
+	- @ManyToMany mapping
-	- How to properly save a Parent Item and it's Children (check "CreateNewRowsInTablesDemo.java" for more details)
-		- Use "session.save()" when working with "cascade=CascadeType.ALL"
-		- Use "session.persist()" when working with specified cascade types
-			example: cascade={CascadeType.DETACH,CascadeType.MERGE, CascadeType.PERSIST,CascadeType.REFRESH}

-	- Section 24 as of the time of making this project is:
+	- Section 27 as of the time of making this project is:
-    	Section 24: Hibernate Advanced Mappings - @OneToMany
+    	Section 27: Hibernate Advanced Mappings - @ManyToMany

 ---II.
 Project requires:---------------------------------------------------------------------------------------